thundergolfer/thundergolfer.github.io/collections/_posts/2024-08-04-pr-self-review.md

 Self-reviewing engineers exercise that meta-cognition muscle which has them pay attention to the ways they fool themselves.
 [The first principle is that you must not fool yourself and you are the easiest person to fool.](https://www.goodreads.com/quotes/193533-the-first-principle-is-that-you-must-not-fool-yourself)

 That’s the pitch.
-If you wish you could more often put up flawless PRs which receive no comments and merges into production like cream into coffee, practice the self-review.
+If you wish you could more often put up flawless PRs which receive no comments and merge into production like cream into coffee, practice the self-review.
 Divide for a short while against yourself and see the bugs.